gitpod-io/website/src/routes/docs/beta/bitbucket-integration.md

 ## Enable Prebuilds

-To enable [prebuilt workspaces]TODO (Link) for your Bitbucket project, you need to grant the `webhook` permission in Gitpod's [Integration Settings](https://gitpod.io/integrations) page.
+To enable [prebuilt workspaces](/docs/beta/prebuilds) for your Bitbucket project, you need to grant the `webhook` permission in Gitpod's [Integration Settings](https://gitpod.io/integrations) page.
 This allows Gitpod to install a webhook which creates a new prebuild for every push event.

 The webhook will be automatically installed when you trigger the first prebuild manually.
 For this, prefix your Bitbucket project URL with `gitpod.io/#prebuild/` as described in the [prebuilds page](/docs/prebuilds#on-gitlab-and-bitbucket).